asteroid-lang/asteroid/docs/Asteroid User Guide.rst

 In this document we describe the major features of Asteroid and give plenty of examples.
 If you have used a programming language like Python or JavaScript before, then Asteroid should appear very familiar.
 However, there are some features which differ drastically from other programming languages due to the core pattern-matching programming paradigm.
 Here are just two examples:

-**Example 1:** All statements that look like assignments are actually pattern-match statements.
+**Example:** All statements that look like assignments are actually pattern-match statements.
 For example if we state,
 ::
     let [x,2,y] = [1,2,3].